IgorDGomes/Oasis-Legacy-Bank/README.md

 Oasis Legacy Bank is a banking application that aims to provide a modern and efficient banking experience for its users.
 The application allows users to perform various banking operations, manage accounts, and access financial information securely.

+## Important Note

+This project is purely hypothetical and does not represent a real-world banking system.
+The functionalities and features implemented here are simplified versions created to demonstrate common concepts in web development, such as user authentication, account management, and API usage.

+**This is not a real banking application, and no real transactions or financial activities are supported.**

 ## Table of Contents

 - [Features](#features)